Green Card Through a Physician National Interest Waiver (NIW)

 The second-preference employment category (EB-2) allows individuals of exceptional ability and individuals who are members of the professions holding advanced degrees to get a Green Card (permanent residence).

-One reason USCIS may grant the national interest waiver is because a physician agrees to work for a period of time in a designated underserved area.
+One reason USCIS may grant the national interest waiver is because a physician has worked or agrees to work for a period of time in a designated underserved area.

-- You must agree to work full-time in a clinical practice.
-For most physician NIW cases, the required period of service is 5 years
+- You must work full-time in a clinical practice.
+For most physician NIW cases, the required period of service is 5 years;

-- You must serve either in a Health Professional Shortage Area (HPSA), Mental Health Professional Area (MHPSA – for psychiatrists only), a Medically Underserved Area (MUA), or a Veterans Affairs facility, or for specialists in a Physician Scarcity Area (PSA)
+- You must serve either in a Health Professional Shortage Area (HPSA), Mental Health Professional Area (MHPSA – for psychiatrists only), a Medically Underserved Area (MUA), or a Veterans Affairs facility, or for specialists in a Physician Scarcity Area (PSA); and,

 To apply for a Green Card you will need to file Form I-485, Application to Register Permanent Residence or Adjust Status.